selfdriven-engagement/governance/docs/pages/coop-selfdriven-foundation-bylaws.md

 ---

 ## 7. Conflict Resolution
-- Most issues should be resolved at Circle level where possible.
+- Most issues should be resolved at Committee level where possible.
 - If unresolved, escalation path:
-  1. Circle Lead(s)
+  1. Committee Lead(s)
   2. Board of Stewards
   3. independent review (appointed by Board)